 The Julius Silver, Roslyn S. Silver, and Enid Silver Winslow Professorships are the product of a 2002 bequest made by the estate of Julius Silver, an attorney, philanthropist, and 1922 graduate of NYU.

 Meant to strengthen the faculty of Arts & Science, emphasize the importance of undergraduate education, and ensure the advancement of the sciences at NYU, the Silver Professorships are one of the University's highest honors: the most prestigious named professorship NYU can offer its faculty.
-The bequest stipulates that NYU name 75 Silver Professors by 2023, with two-thirds among the faculty of Arts & Science and one-third in the Courant Institute of Mathematical Sciences.
 Silver Professors are chosen in recognition of their many accomplishments, as well as their exemplary commitment to undergraduate education.
+The bequest enabled NYU to establish 75 Silver Professors, with two-thirds among the faculty of Arts & Science and one third in the Courant Institute of Mathematical Sciences.
+Having reached that benchmark, Silver Professorships are now filled as they become vacant.

 At some point after their induction, Silver Professors write a paper relevant to their respective fields, published here as The Julius Silver, Roslyn S. Silver, and Enid Silver Winslow Dialogues in Arts and Science.